Alex0711/handling-missing-data/README.md

 # Handling Missing Data

 This project aims to learn how to detect and handle missing data in datasets.
+It was created following a Platzi course, which used Deepnote.

 ## Requirements